adelC/Consciousness/documentation.md

 ### 3. Perception mechanism

-### 4. Reflection mechanism

 The angent needs to have perception mechanism to perceive the world surrounding him.
 At the begining, the agent doesn't know anithing about the world.
-We need to find a mechanism so that the agent learn new concepts (ex: Apple) with all its features and caracteristics and store them in long term memory. if the agents see a familiar object in the scene, that will
+We need to find a mechanism so that the agent learn new concepts (ex: self, Apple..ect) with all its features and caracteristics and store them in long term memory. if the agents see an know object, meaning that it does exist in the long-term memory, the this object(concept) will be retreived and stored in the working memory

+### 4. Reflection mechanism